parishwadomkar/MATSim-Projects07-duesseldorf/README.md

 Handling of large files within git is not without problems (git lfs files are not included in the zip download; we have to pay; ...).
 In consequence, large files, both on the input and on the output side, reside at https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/duesseldorf .

 ----
+### Run the MATSim Düsseldorf scenario

+##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-berlin repository
+(Requires either cloning or downloading the repository.)

+1. Set up the project in your IDE.
+1. Make sure the project is configured as maven project.
+1. Run the JAVA class `src/main/java/org/matsim/run/RunDuesseldorfScenario.java`.
+1. "Open" the output directory.
+You can drag files into VIA as was already done above.
+1. Edit the config file or adjust the run class.
+Re-run MATSim.

+##### ... using a runnable jar file
+(Requires either cloning or downloading the repository and java & maven)

+1. Build the scenario using `mvn package`
+1. There should be a file directly in the `matsim-duesseldorf` directory with name approximately as `matsim-duesseldorf-1.0.jar`.
+1. Run this file from the command line using `java -jar matsim-duesseldorf-1.0.jar --help` to see all possible options.
+1. Start this scenario using the default config by running `java -jar matsim-duesseldorf-1.0.jar`
+1. "Open" the output directory.
+You can drag files into VIA as was already done above.